aljrubior/anyctl/docs/cheatsheet.md

 anyctl deployments run deployment-name --asset asset-name --target-name target-name --runtime-version runtime-version

 # Deploying an application with a specific version of the asset
-anyctl deployments run app-01 --asset asset-name:asset-version --target-name runtime-mgr-private-space --runtime-version runtime-version
+anyctl deployments run app-01 --asset asset-name:asset-version --target-name target-name --runtime-version runtime-version

 # Deploying an application with a latest version of the asset on the latest runtime version in the target
 anyctl runtimemanager deployments run deployment-name --asset asset-name --target-name target-name

 # Stop a deployment
-anyctl runtimemanager deployments deployment-name
+anyctl runtimemanager deployments stop deployment-name

 # Start a deployment
-anyctl runtimemanager deployments deployment-name
+anyctl runtimemanager deployments start deployment-name

 # Delete a deployment
 anyctl runtimemanager deployments delete deployment-name